jasonacox/Powerwall-Dashboard/README.md

 route -p add 192.168.91.1 mask 255.255.255.255 192.168.0.100
 ```

+#### Powerwall 3 Mode (beta)

+If you have access to the Powerwall Gateway (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
+All data will be pulled from the local Gateway TEDAPI endpoint.

-Cloud and FleetAPI Mode
+### Cloud and FleetAPI Mode

 For Tesla Solar or Powerwall 3 owners without LAN access, select `option 2` (Tesla Owners unofficial Cloud API) or `option 3` (Tesla official FleetAPI) and the dashboard will be installed to pull data from the Tesla Cloud API.
 This mode should work for all systems but will have slightly less details and fidelity than the "Local Access" mode.

-Powerwall 3 Mode (beta)

-If you have access to the Powerwall Gateway (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
-All data will be pulled from the local Gateway TEDAPI endpoint.

-Timezone
+### Timezone

 Next, you will then be asked for your Local *timezone*, and your Powerwall details or Tesla Cloud login details.
 To find your timezone, see the second column in this table: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)

-Troubleshooting
+### Troubleshooting

   * _If you experience issues with your Powerwall or Tesla Cloud login details, re-run `setup.sh` to try again._
   * _If you get docker errors during the setup, see the [Docker Errors](#docker-errors) section below._
   * _For Windows 11 users, see the [Windows 11 Instructions](#windows-11-instructions) below._

-Grafana Setup
+### Grafana Setup

 Follow the **[Grafana Setup](#grafana-setup)** instructions (see below) to complete the setup.